Fiscal Responsibility

 This impacts our pocket book in 3 ways.

-2. loans from the bank are all but impossible for small businesses as we compete with the Federal Government for those loans.
+loans from the bank are restricted for individuals and small businesses as we have to compete with the Federal Government.

-3. Interest rates compound through the economy like gravity to make our cost of living one of the highest in the world and our quality of life one of the worst in the western world.
+Interest rates compound through the economy like gravity to make our cost of living one of the highest in the world.

 If that is hard to follow- then just feel it.
 We are not where we used to be on Mainstreet.
 Windows are boarded up and money does not walk through the door like it used to.
 Much of this is due to the crazy Federal Budget.